kaushikjadhav01/django_rest_kaushik_jadhav/README.md

 POST request: Login an existing user to get token

 ### 127.0.0.1:8000/api/content
-GET request: View All contents created by user
+GET request: View All contents created by user<br>
 POST request: Add a new content

 ### 127.0.0.1:8000/api/content/:content_id
-DELETE request: Delete particular content by id
+DELETE request: Delete particular content by id<br>
 UPDATE request: Update particular content by id

 # Searching and Filtering
-Search fields by specifying fields in route followed by suffix '__icontains' followed by your desired query.
+Search fields by specifying fields in route followed by suffix **'__icontains'** followed by your desired query.
 <br>Example: 127.0.0.1:8000/api/content/?title__icontains=MyPostj&body__icontains=Post&summary__icontains=Summary&categories__icontains=Sports

 # Creating Admin via seeding
 To create an Admin user via seeding, run the following command:
 <pre>python manage.py createsuperuser</pre>

+## NOTE: For a detailed documentation of the project with screenshots and details, refer the Documentation.pdf file of this repository.